-Mayfield Park and Nature Preserve is located 10 minutes from downtown Austin, Texas.
-This nature preserve consists of 21 acres and includes a historic cottage, water lily ponds, and beautiful gardens.
-Do to its natural beauty, the park is often used to celebrate special events, such as weddings and business conferences.
+There are thousands of interesting parks found throughout the great state of Texas.
+Mayfield Park and Nature Preserve is just one of those parks.
+The park is located about 15 minutes from downtown Austin.
+It covers roughly 20 acres and includes a historic cottage, water lily ponds, and beautiful gardens.
+Because of its natural beauty, people often use the park to celebrate special events like business conferences and weddings.

-The original pair of peafowl was introduced into the park in 1935.
-Today, the majority of the peafowl that live here are descendants of the original pair.
-Female peafowl are referred to as peahens, while the males are referred to as peacocks.
-There are two types of peafowl found within the park, which include the India blue peafowl and the black-shoulder peafowl.
+Back in 1935, the original pair of peafowl was introduced to the park.
+Today, the majority of peafowl that reside at the park are descendants of the original pair.
+There are currently 2 types of peafowl found within the park: the black-shoulder peafowl and the India blue peafowl.